docker/docs/desktop/hardened-desktop/admin-controls/index.md

 Admin Controls is a feature that gives admins the ability to configure certain Docker Desktop settings for their organization.

-With a few lines of JSON, admins can configure Docker Desktop settings for HTTP proxies, network settings, and the Docker Engine configuration.
-This saves significant time and cost in securing developer workflows.
+With a few lines of JSON, admins can configure Docker Desktop settings for HTTP proxies, network settings, and the Docker Engine configuration, which reduces effort spent on securing developer workflows.
 If admins also enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md), it ensures that any configurations set with Admin Controls cannot be modified by containers.

 ### Who is it for?